 St. Thomas is a small island with several town centers and its attractions spread out quite evenly.
 As an unincorporated part of the United States it’s no surprise that English is the dominant language and that it’s a popular destination for Americans as well as cruise ships.

 There are some very nice beaches and the usual array of scuba diving, snorkeling, and other water sports, but St. Thomas seems to be known more for shopping than for anything else.
 Prices and selection are better here than anywhere else in the Caribbean, and there are a great number of larger shopping complexes.
+Those who don’t want to shop will still find plenty of things to do in St. Thomas.

 Overall St. Thomas is mostly a mid-range destination for prices, still with quite a few more affordable restaurants and such so budget travelers can do well here if they get a good package deal on a hotel and flight.